Skip to main content

 What the measurements show

-The measurable claim — that salt lamps release meaningful numbers of negative ions — has been tested directly in atmospheric-physics labs.
+The measurable claim — that salt lamps release significant numbers of negative ions — has been tested directly in atmospheric-physics labs.
 Smith and colleagues (2017) measured ion emission from 24 commercial Himalayan salt lamps using calibrated air-ion counters across three room sizes.
 The result: 23 of 24 lamps emitted ion concentrations indistinguishable from background room air.
 The single outlier, a much larger industrial-grade lamp, produced ~5 ions/cm³ above background — roughly 1/200th of the threshold used in published clinical studies Smith 2017.

 A separate replication by the Lawrence Berkeley National Laboratory indoor-air group found similar results across both heated and cooled lamps: salt is not a meaningful ion source at consumer power levels LBNL 2019.
 Whatever the lamps are doing, ion emission is not it.